The See of Things

 “Rise,” she whispered as if compelling a shy child out from under a bed.

 The cart, stranded several yards away, was in its own fight against the oncoming tide.
-If the old woman refused to let the sea keep this particular item, it would take all of hers as trade.
+If the old woman refused to let the Sea keep this item, it would demand all of hers in trade.
 It tugged at the crate, hoping to separate it from the pram, and consume the old woman’s collection.
 The girl's eyes dashed from the rickety cart to the old woman.
 Waves spilled over the pram’s carriage.
 At risk of breaking the old woman’s concentration and inciting her anger, the girl shouted her own warning.
-But her words blew apart in the wind.
-It turned and slapped her face as if to remind it was not her place to intervene.
+But her words blew apart in the Wind.
+The Wind turned and slapped her face as if to remind it was not her place to intervene.
 Even if every cell in her body craved to do something, some things had to be left undone.
 The girl fell back into the dune, rubbing her cheek only to watch as more tears spilled.

 “Please stop!!!” she screamed at the oncoming waves, and the light surrounding the clouds quaked, “You’ll tear it apart!” she finished, watching the cart struggle to remain upright.

 But the waves continued to surge.
 They hurdled themselves at the old woman, soaking the remainder of her dress, and tugging at her body as if to claim her too.
-But the old woman was not a thing belonging to the sea, and she fought back, pushing her fingers deeper into the sand.
-The girl sat up frightened as the old woman no longer appeared the fierce creature who spat at trespassers, but cowered like a wet lion made of rib cage and mange, digging furiously to uncover the hidden object.
+But the old woman was not a thing belonging to the Sea, and she fought back, pushing her fingers deeper into the sand.
+The girl sat up frightened as the old woman, no longer the fierce creature who spat at trespassers, but a wet lion made of rib cage and mange, digging furiously to uncover the hidden object.

 “Tch…Tch…,” the old woman hissed, pressing deeper into the earth.

 The hole she had managed to dig was entirely submerged, but the old woman, with water up to her elbows, had tunneled her fingers beneath.
-She could now feel the object the sea had attempted to hide at the end of her finger tips.
+The old woman could now feel the object the Sea had attempted to hide at the end of her finger tips.
 The old woman howled as she pulled the buried object from the sand, and lifted it high above her head.
-The sea leapt at her shoulders in an attempt to take it back.
+The Sea leapt at her shoulders in an attempt to take it back.

-The girl scurried to her feet, brushing sand from her tongue and swallowing the rest, noting the scratch at the back of her throat.
-But before she could muster her question, the sea gentled and the wind became nothing more than a purr.
+The wind fell silent and the Sea gentled for the first time that day as the old woman struggled to stand.
+The girl scurried upright as well, brushing sand from her tongue and swallowing the rest, noting the scratch at the back of her throat.
+But before she could muster her question, the Sea gentled and the Wind became nothing more than a purr.

 “What did you find?” the girl called out excitedly.

 The old woman ignored her question, busy inspecting the item cradled in the palm of her hand.
 With the day’s light fading, the girl struggled to make out what it could be.
 Too small for a vial of perfume and too large for a gold coin.
 But what it was, didn’t matter.
 Such a thing, now in the old woman’s possession, would satisfy enough.
 The girl exhaled and remembering the abandoned pram turned her head to find it.
 Barely upright, it leaned sideways at having two wheels fully buried in the sand.
 The girl picked up the satchel of scrap rope, placed the strap around her shoulder and jogged to it.
-She looked over at the old woman to see if she had noticed, finding a peculiar look on the old woman’s face.
+The girl looked over at the old woman to see if the old woman had noticed, finding a peculiar look on the old woman’s face.
 It was not one of disbelief or suspicion.
 It was something else.
-The old woman appeared– gobstrucked, and at this, the girl and even the wind, who had begun to blow once again, hesitated.
+The old woman appeared gobstrucked, and at this, the girl and even the Wind, who had begun to blow once again, hesitated.
+Everything waited.

 “What did you find?” the girl mustered the courage to call again.

-The old woman ignored the girl once more, releasing her expression before rising.
+The old woman ignored the girl once more, releasing her expression.
 She tucked the strange object into the drenched pocket clinging at her thigh.
 From the outline made against the old woman’s body, the girl could see it was flat and curved as if possessing a spine.
 Was it alive?
 She had never seen the old woman find a thing that was alive before.

 “Twitch.
 Twitch,” the old woman complained at the sight of her buried cart, lopsided upon the shore.
 She then looked up to where the ghosts waited.
-They withdrew until appearing to be only a broken shadow against the rock.
+They withdrew, appearing now only as a broken shadow against the rock.

 The old woman trounced through the surf which receded as fast as she stepped, suddenly frightened at her displeasure.
 She yanked on the pram’s handle, all the while glaring out at the waves in reprimand for forgetting her cart did not belong to it either.
 Kicking sand from around its wheels, she pushed the pram fully upright, and it began to shake like a dog from a bath, sending last bits of sand into the old woman’s hair.